Data-Backed Insights Can Create Generational Relationships Through Digital Banking

 None of the four personas identified by Accenture correlated directly with traditional generational labels.
 Their most-conservative persona, the “traditionalists,” came closest.
 Two-thirds of traditionalists were 55 or older, and therefore boomers, but a third were not.
 Traditionalists accounted for 21 percent of the total number of respondents.

 The other three groups — “skeptics,” “pragmatists” and “pioneers” — showed a broader range of ages.
 Among the “pioneers” (risk-takers who enthusiastically adopt new technologies and services), a full 50 percent were between 18 and 34 years of age.
 That also means that 50 percent did not fall into that predictable age range.
 The skeptics, who are wary and mistrustful tech users, were the largest overall group at 33 percent of respondents.
-More than a third of those were under 35, and therefore millennials or Gen Z. The pragmatists, who simply view technology as a means to an end, were the most tech-diverse group in the survey.
+More than a third of those were under 35, and therefore millennials or Gen Z. The pragmatists, who simply view technology as a means to an end, were the most age-diverse group in the survey.

 The bottom line?
 The standard assumptions about generational attitudes are a useful starting point, but only that.
 In a real-world context, personalization will be more important than generalization.
 With that in mind, let’s explore some potentially useful ways to connect digitally with each demographic.